 - The Harrison County Community Foundation started its Fill the Freezer campaign in 2024.

-In 2025, the Lawrence County Community Foundation and the Morgan Community Fund are bringing the program to their counties.
+- In 2025, the Lawrence County Community Foundation debuted its Fill the Freezer campaign, and the Morgan Community Fund partnered with two of FAO’s Growing Home Fellows to bring the program to Morgan County.

 The impact